Vitamins are important molecules which support our bodies in a variety of ways. Scroll down to see our range of vitamin supplements.

 Strict vegetarians and vegans are often advised to take vitamin B12 supplements.
 Vitamin B12 can prevent anaemia, eye diseases and osteoporosis.

-Women who are pregnant, or trying to conceive, are recommended to take 400 mcg of folic acid.
+Women who are pregnant or trying to conceive are recommended to take 400 mcg of folic acid.
 According to the NHS, you should start taking it before you stop using contraception.
 Folic acid is crucial while your child is developing and can reduce the chance of neural tube defects, such as spina bifida.
 It's always best to speak to your doctor before taking any health supplements if you are pregnant or plan on becoming pregnant.

 Alternatively, you can buy vitamin deficiency tests privately from online pharmacies and test centres.
 These tests are usually conducted by yourself at home.
 They involve collecting a blood sample from your finger using a lancet.

 You can discuss your results with a healthcare professional.
-They will be able to determine whether you need need to take a vitamin supplement or make adjustments to your diet and lifestyle.
+They will be able to determine whether you need to take a vitamin supplement or make adjustments to your diet and lifestyle.

-Vitamin supplements are available in a number of different formulations.
+Vitamin supplements are available in various formulations.

-Some vitamins have chewable variations available.
+Some vitamins have chewable variations.
 These are usually flavoured and are available for both adults and children.
 Chewable vitamins, particularly those made for children, may contain high amounts of sugar.
 Always check the label or ask a pharmacist if you are concerned about the amount of sugar in a vitamin supplement.

 Different multi-vitamins contain varying amounts of different vitamins.
 Some may contain more vitamin A or vitamin C. Moreover, multi-vitamins may also contain minerals like iron and zinc.